Hwang-Tae-Gum/SegNet/README.md

 ## Description

 This project demonstrates a PyTorch implementation of the SegNet model for performing semantic segmentation on the CamVid road scene dataset.
-SegNet is a deep learning architecture that segments images at the pixel level, predicting the object class (e.g., road, car, pedestrian) for each region.
+SegNet is a deep learning architecture that segments images at the pixel level, with the current focus on differentiating prominent regions like objects and the surrounding environment (e.g., road vs. non-road areas, vehicles vs. general scene).

 ## Dataset Information (CamVid)